-After welcoming everyone to the event, EFF's Alberto Villaluna began the evening's activities by introducing our intrepid Quiz Master Kurt Opsahl, and our judges Cindy Cohn, Mitch Stoltz, and Mukund Rathi.
-The judges donned their very authentic robes and wigs, grabbed a drink, and the competition was on!
+After welcoming everyone to the event, EFF's Hannah Diaz began the evening's activities by introducing our snazzy Quiz Master Kurt Opsahl, and our judges Cindy Cohn, David Greene, and Jennifer Lynch.
+The judges donned their very authentic robes—with Cindy even wearing a wig(!)—and the competition was on!

-EFF hosts the Cyberlaw Trivia Night to gather those in the legal community who help protect online freedom for their users.
-Among the many firms that continue to dedicate their time, talent, and resources to the cause, we would especially like to thank Durie Tangri LLP and Ridder, Costa & Johnstone LLP for sponsoring this year’s Bay Area event.
+EFF hosts Cyberlaw Trivia Night to gather those in the legal community who help protect online freedom for tech users.
+Among the many firms that continue to dedicate their time, talent, and resources to the cause, we would especially like to thank Morrison Foerster and Wilson Sonsini for sponsoring this event!
+Thank you to No Starch Press for their support of EFF as well.

 If you are an attorney working to defend civil liberties in the digital world, consider joining EFF's Cooperating Attorneys list.
 This network helps EFF connect people to legal assistance when we are unable to assist.
-Interested lawyers reading this post can go here to join the Cooperating Attorneys list.
+Lawyers who are interested can go here to join the Cooperating Attorneys list.

-Are you interested in attending or sponsoring an upcoming Trivia Night?
-Please email firstname.lastname@example.org for more information.
+Are you interested in attending or sponsoring an upcoming EFF Trivia Night?
+Please reach out to firstname.lastname@example.org for more information.